CyberPanther232/dorker/Readme.md

 Basic Search
 To perform a simple search and save results to sources.txt:

+Bash

 python dorker.py -q "inurl:admin login"
 Display Results to Console
 To display results directly in the terminal:

+Bash

 python dorker.py -q "site:example.com intitle:index.of" -d
 Advanced Information (using API)
 To get detailed results (title, description, link) using your Google Custom Search API:

+Bash

 python dorker.py -q "site:github.com intext:password" -i -a YOUR_API_KEY -seid YOUR_SEARCH_ENGINE_ID
 Running Multiple Dorks from a File
 Create a file named dorks.txt (or any other name) with one dork per line:

 inurl:wp-admin
 intitle:"index of" site:example.com
 "confidential" filetype:pdf
 Then run dorker.py with the -df option:

+Bash

 python dorker.py -df dorks.txt -o my_dork_results.txt
 Custom User-Agent
+Bash

-python dorker.py -q "latest security vulnerabilities" -u "MyCustomBrowser/1.0"
+python dorker.py -q "latest security vulnerabilities" -u "MyCustomBrowser/1.0" Important Notes

-Important Notes
 Respect Rate Limits: When using the direct Google search (non-API), be mindful of Google's rate limits.
 Excessive requests can lead to temporary IP blocking.
 The script includes a random time.sleep to help mitigate this, especially when processing dork files.